 Geographic Connection to Pennsylvania: Windber, Somerset County

-Currently a professor at Colby College, Fleming examines the history of meteorology in some of his books, including Meteorology in America, 1800-1870.
+Charles A. Dana Professor Emeritus at Colby College, Fleming examined the history of meteorology in many of his works.

 Meteorology in America, 1800-1870.
-Baltimore: Johns Hopkins UP, 1990.
+Baltimore: Johns Hopkins University Press, 1990.

 International Bibliography of Meteorology: From the Beginning of Printing to 1889.
-(Editor with Roy E. Goodman).
+Editor with Roy E. Goodman.
 Upland, PA: Diane, 1994.

 Historical Essays on Meteorology: 1919-1995.
-(Editor).
+Editor.
 Boston: American Meteorological Society, 1996.

 Weathering the Storm: Sverre Petterssen, the D-Day Forecast and the Rise of Modern Meteorology.
-(Editor).
+Editor.
 Boston: American Meteorological Society, 2001.

 Intimate Universality: Local and Global Themes in the History of Weather and Climate.
-(Editor with Vladimir Jankovic and Deborah R. Coen).
+Editor with Vladimir Jankovic and Deborah R. Coen.
 Sagamore Beach, MA: Science History Publications/USA, 2006.

 The Callendar Effect: The Life and Work of Guy Stewart Callendar (1898-1964), the Scientist Who Established the Carbon Dioxide Theory of Climate Change.
 Boston: American Meteorology Society, 2007.